Home » Building Traffic » How I Grew My Blog Traffic From 1000 to 1 million page views per month

 Click here if you want to see the specific steps I take to get my pins to drive traffic to my website.

-While I am still working on my Pinterest strategy (it still drives most of the traffic to my blog), I really didn’t like the idea of having all of my traffic eggs in one basket.
+While I am still working on my Pinterest strategy (it still drives most of the traffic to my blog), I really don’t like the idea of having all of my traffic eggs in one basket.
 So next up?
 SEO!

 fromhousetohome.com Search Engine Traffic Only - May 2018